TonyIvchenko/playground/README.md

 7. container health smokes for `disasters` and `ctscan` via `GET /health`, including fresh image builds
 8. a Redis-backed runtime smoke for the `test` container, including a fresh image build

+It now also uses changed-path filters so docs-only or config-only pushes can skip the heavier service-test and container-smoke jobs.

 ## Service Docs

 - `src/bert/README.md`: local run, browser model notes